wisnuprama/pyscrap/README.md

 ```$bash
 $ pipenv shell --three && pipenv install
 ```
-To scrap, we need to be authenticated by providing the cookies in JSON format.
+To scrap, we need to be authenticated by providing our linkedin cookies in JSON format.
 You can get your cookies with some chrome extension like [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=id) and follow its instruction.
 After that create a JSON file and paste in.